miku/siskin/README.md

 Since siskin works mostly *on data*, software versioning is a bit less strict, but we try to adhere to the following rules:

-* *major* changes: You need to recreate all your data from scratch.
+* *major* changes: *You need to recreate all your data from scratch*.
-* *minor* changes: We added, renamed or removed at least one *task*.
+* *minor* changes: We added, renamed or removed *at least one task*.
 You will have to recreate a subset of the tasks to see the changes.
-You might need to change pipelines depending on those tasks, because the might not exist any more or have been renamed.
+You might need to change pipelines depending on those tasks, because they might not exist any more or have been renamed.
 * *revision* changes: A modification within existing tasks (e.g. bugfixes).
-You will have to recreate a subset of the tasks to see this changes, but no new task is introduced.
-No pipeline is broken, that wasn't already.
+  You will have to recreate a subset of the tasks to see this changes, but no new task is introduced. *No pipeline is broken, that wasn't already*.

 These rules apply for version 0.2.0 and later.